petergrace1618/Live-Project-MVC/README.md

 }
 ```
 ---

-### Production Details - Consolidate Links
+### Story 2: Production Details - Consolidate Links
-At the bottom of the Production Details page, if you log in as an admin, you'll notice that a link "Edit | " appears on its own line.
+> At the bottom of the Production Details page, if you log in as an admin, you'll notice that a link "Edit | " appears on its own line.
 That Edit link is supposed to be on the same line as the other links, like this,
+>

-`Edit | Current Productions | Back to List`
+> `Edit | Current Productions | Back to List`
+>

-Please consolidate these links into a single line.
+> Please consolidate these links into a single line.
 When you log out as an admin, "Edit | " should gracefully disappear.

 **Solution:**
 ```c#